troxel/datareduce/README.md

 When converting 100000s of data points the cost is significant to convert back and forth.

+The package implicitly handles the situation of the x-axis being a Date object which is common with many plotting use cases.

 In the test directory there is a program that compares the performance with respect to other packages and checks against a reference to verify results are as expected